-Petroleum engineering is primarily concerned with the safe and economic extraction of oil, gas and other natural resources from the earth.
-This is accomplished through drilling, completions, and operation of wells while considering safety of personal and the natural environment.
-The field of petroleum engineering also covers the management of subsurface reservoirs in which the resources are found.
+Petroleum Engineers provide the world with energy while safeguarding the environment.
+Petroleum Engineering is concerned primarily with the safe and economic extraction of oil, gas, and other natural resources from the earth.
+Oil and gas is produced through the design, drilling and operation of wells and well systems, and the integrated management of the underground reservoirs in which the resources are found.

 The mission of the Petroleum Engineering Department is to create, preserve, integrate, transfer and apply petroleum engineering knowledge and to enhance the human capability of its practitioners.
 The Petroleum Engineering Program has two educational objectives:

 - graduates will have the technical depth and breadth to be successful professionals early in their careers; and